 There will be three (3) minutes for each drug search area, once the three minutes is called the search of that area is over.

-The area shall be of indoor nature (building), this area shall be no larger than one thousand (1000) square feet.
+The area can be of indoor nature (building), this area shall be no larger than one thousand (1000) square feet.
 Inside this area there shall be a section for each narcotic.
 Three vehicles, one vehicle blank, can be used in place of a space.

 EXAMPLE: If a K-9 team is going to certify on four (4) narcotics, there will be four (4) sections, three vehicles, one vehicle blank, can be used in place of a space. each one containing the respective narcotic.

 There will be no narcotic contaminated rewards during certification.
 EXAMPLE: A K-9 team is in the certification area, the K-9 gives a positive alert, the handler rewards the K-9 with only a non-narcotic contaminated reward.
 A contaminated reward might be a ball or towel scented with marijuana, cocaine, heroin or any other narcotic.

 Certification is valid for one calendar year.
 There will be a thirty-day waiting period to attempt to certify again if you fail certification.